viamrobotics/docs/docs/tutorials/foam-dart-launcher.md

 ### Motor Controller Setup

 A motor controller is a piece of hardware that takes digital signals from the Raspberry Pi and sends power to the motors accordingly.
-For this setup we just have one motor controller for the two motors.
+For this setup we have one dual motor controller for the two motors.

 {{% alert title="Note" color="note"%}}
 If you have more than two motors you will likely need two motor controllers.